Trump Unity Bridge: History

-Rob Cortis, a resident of Livonia, Michigan, has owned the bridge since 1985.
+Rob Cortis, a resident of Livonia, Michigan, has owned the bridge since 1985 and originally intended it to be a backdrop for wedding celebrations and photographs.
 The bridge was stolen from Cortis' Farmington Hills property in December 2014 and recovered in Belleville.

 Cortis began driving the pro-Trump trailer in October 2016.
 He drove 20,000 miles by January 2017, and more than 40,000 miles by August 2017.
 The float was vandalized in Alexandria, Virginia, en route to the Mother of All Rallies in Washington, D.C.

 In March 2019, Cortis interrupted an interfaith vigil in downtown Cleveland, Ohio commemorating the victims of the Christchurch mosque shootings by driving the float past twice while playing loud music.

 On November 6, 2020, the float was impounded by Detroit Police for having an invalid license plate, and Cortis was taken into custody because of an outstanding warrant for a charge of disturbing the peace.
 Police warned him on Wednesday not to return to Detroit, but he did so anyway and was arrested.

 On September 22, 2021, the float was involved in a three-vehicle crash in Flint, Michigan.
 Cortis was driving an ambulance hauling the Unity Bridge back to his home from an event opposing high school mask mandates when he hit another vehicle and spun into a telephone pole.
 There were no major injuries and there was no damage to the float.